api3dao/signed-api/packages/airnode-feed/config/configuration.md

 reduce the number of data provider calls.
 This implies that all of the templates in the trigger must use the same endpoint and parameters.
 You can use [OIS processing](https://dapi-docs.api3.org/reference/ois/latest/processing.html) to remove the parameters before making the request (using pre-processing) and later get the corresponding template value based on the endpoint parameters (using-processing).
-Refer to the [example configuration](./config) for details.

 ##### `signedApiName`